 Beginner fish tank kits usually have a hood and light unit.
 Aquarium Lighting is essential for some plants and lets you see fish better.
 But, you may need to buy separate lighting and a cover that can accommodate the lighting.

 Full hoods join the light and hood together.
 There’s space for 1 or 2 fluorescent lights.
 Two fluorescent lights are suitable for fish-only aquariums.
-Glass hoods cover the tank with two strips of glass connected by a plastic hinge.
-You need to buy the lighting to fit into the strips.
+Glass hoods cover the tank with two glass strips connected by a plastic hinge.
+It would be best to buy the lighting to fit into the strips.
 Glass hoods are better because you can change the lights without changing the cover.

 Aquarium Fish Net

 An aquarium fish net lets you scoop fish out of the water.
-You need a fish net to transfer fish from tank to tank, remove dead fish, or remove debris.
-Try to get two nets, one to chase the fish and one to catch the fish.
-If not, use a fish net to chase fish into plastic or glass jar to avoid stressing the fish.
-Also, buy a net that’s proportionate to the size of your fish.
+It would help if you had a fish net to transfer fish from tank to tank, remove dead fish, or remove debris.
+Try to get two traps, one to chase the fish and one to catch the fish.
+If not, use a fish net to track fish into a plastic or glass jar to avoid stressing the fish.
+Also, buy a trap that’s proportionate to the size of your fish.